What Can You Do With a Finance Degree?

 Investment analysts use their expertise to review and analyze financial and investment information, using their analysis skills to make investment recommendations (buy/sell/hold) for various financial securities.
 Companies employing investment analysts include insurance companies, asset management firms, and financial institutions, among others.

-A Finance degree is a stable option for those who enjoy analyzing data.
+A finance degree is a stable option for those who enjoy analyzing data.

 Finance is an established profession that is more relevant today than ever.
 This makes it an attractive choice for those who enjoy planning and are skilled at analyzing data.
 If you’re interested in a finance degree, consider the University of Northern Iowa’s top-ranked business college.
-Our dedicated faculty and staff are happy to help guide you on your way towards securing your dream job in finance!
+Our dedicated faculty and staff are happy to help guide you on your way toward securing your dream job in finance!

 As Iowa's only regional comprehensive university, we are designed to provide critical coursework with real, practical fieldwork.

 Real, relevant academic excellence for a world that expects future-ready graduates.

 - 94% of UNI grads find success within six months of graduation.